Consumer Medicine Information

 A 100mL infusion will last at least 15 minutes.

-How long treatment will last
+How long treatment

 - For osteoporosis, each dose of Aclasta lasts one year.
 Your doctor will check your condition and may prescribe further annual doses.